-Once your place has been reserved, we will send you further details, such as reading lists and any uniform requirements.
-You will also be told when and where you should enrol.
-As a guideline, this is normally late August (for Further Education courses).
+Once your place has been reserved, we will send further details, of when and where you should enrol.
+As a guideline, this is normally in late August.

 Full-time further education courses are free up to the age of 19.
-If you are 19 or over on August 31, 2013, you may still be entitled to help with your fees (for full-time courses starting in September 2013).
+If you are 19 or over on August 31 prior to the start of your course, you may still be entitled to help with your fees (for full-time courses starting in September 2015).
 However, this will depend on the course and your individual circumstances.